Register a Foreign Corporation in California

 What does it cost to register a foreign corporation in California?

-California currently charges a standard filing fee of $0 to register an out-of-state (“foreign”) for-profit corporation (this is a temporary price drop from $100 and will last until June 30, 2023), but there are other costs involved.
-To register, you’ll file the California Statement and Designation by Foreign Corporation (Form S&DC-S/N) with the California Secretary of State.
+California charges a standard filing fee of $100 to register an out-of-state (“foreign”) for-profit corporation, but there are other costs involved.
+To register, you’ll file the Statement and Designation by Foreign Corporation (Form S&DC-S/N) with California’s Secretary of State.
 The state also requires foreign corporations to submit an Initial Statement of Information within 90 days of registering, which comes with an additional $25 fee ($20 for the report, plus a $5 disclosure fee).

 The fees above apply to standard filings, which can take 30 business days or so to process.
 If you want faster results, you have several options to choose from: